 For some reason Mario doesn't automatically enter the warp pipe at the end of level 1-1, and so the player must manually make him walk into it.
 Then there's the fiendish puzzles, such as in world 4-3, where you need to make both sides of an elevator drop off the string they are on, to make a platform appear two screens onwards.
 Failure to do so makes the stage impossible to finish.

-While the most fascinating to read about and contemplate, because of its sheer strangeness, the technical limitations, high difficulty and general glitchiness make it the least fun to play.
+While the most fascinating to read about and contemplate, its sheer strangeness, the technical limitations, high difficulty and general glitchiness make it the least fun to play.
 YouTube user powerfulnana used to have over 20 videos, showing how to complete the game, but at the time of writing, their account has been suspended.
 NicoNico video would be a good place to sign up for videos.

 Released on both the PC-88 and X1 computers, the X1 version (like most games released on both systems) is superior.
 Although the colours are a little over-saturated, there are more of them onscreen, whereas the PC-88 version looks distinctly orange, and doesn't even display the colour green.
-Look closely at screenshots of the pipes, they're actially a blue/yellow mosaic.
+Look closely at screenshots of the pipes: they're actially a blue/yellow mosaic.
 The timing is also off, and runs too fast - though attempting to lower the PC-88's CPU clock speed results in the game going choppy.
 If emulating them, it's worth getting the X1 version, but in either case, play around with the CPU clock speed to find what suits you.

 Also, since it's such a difficult game, the ending can be seen HERE.
 Courtesy of ReyVGM and 20 hours' worth of playing.